sickwiz/c-plus-plus-codes/README.md

 # c-plus-plus-codes
-This repo contains codes for arious c++ data structures and algorithms
+This repo contains codes for various c++ data structures and algorithms